masont7/cse340-go-green/README.md

 **Views:** This folder contains all of the views and custom widgets we created for GoGreen.
 - Activity Log View displays the user's full history of tracked emisisons.
 - Entry View allows the user to create a new entry for the Activity Log or update an existing entry.
 This is where the user can see their carbon emissions for specific activities
+    - There are also a few custom widgets for this view in the entry_widgets folder
 - Home Page displays the user's all-time carbon emissions from their tracked activities and allows the user to create a new Entry
 - Map View displays nearby locations to get rid of used items in the Seattle Area such as recycling centers and second-hand stores.